INFORMATION ON CORONAVIRUS (COVID-19)

 At this stage DRLM has continued to trade through the pandemic although under some trying conditions.

-This site is nearing its 70th anniversary and for the majority of that time we have been encouraging people to come but these are different circumstances.
+This site celebrated it's 70th anniversary and for the majority of that time we have been encouraging people to come but these are different circumstances.
 In line with industry protocols announced Tuesday 16 June 2020, vendors selling stock on the day and all buyers with a genuine intent to purchase can now attend sales under set conditions.

 As a precaution we ask that only those conducting direct business at DRLM on the day attend sales.
 The facility remains closed to the general public.

-All people attending DRLM must have completed the site induction (required prior to COVID and will continue after) and provide a COVID health declaration on entry.
+All people attending DRLM must have completed the site induction (required prior to COVID and will continue after) and complete DRLM check-in via QR code with access provided at various key locations around the site, preferred sign in area is outside the amenities block.
 Social distancing is still a requirement.

 Livestock carriers are to leave the site once unloaded, out loading carriers are to stay at their truck until loading is commenced.
 If a carrier wishes to attend the sale as a vendor or buyer, then the same conditions detailed above comply.
 All carriers should already have completed the site induction.